 - A primary ingredient in toothpaste.

-Gypsum also has played an important role in the entertainment industry.
-Historically, before the era of computers and high-tech special effects, film and television producers would drop “showers” of gypsum in front of the cameras to simulate snow storms.
+Historically, gypsum has played an important role in the entertainment industry.
+Before the era of computers and high-tech special effects, film and television producers would drop “showers” of gypsum in front of the cameras to simulate snow storms.